newatoms/beta/index.md

 ## Sign up

-Right now we are in beta, but would love to make your content, [request an invite at helpdesk@newatoms.com](mailto:helpdesk@newatoms.com)
+Right now we are in beta, but would love to make your content, [request an invite](mailto:helpdesk@newatoms.com)